 Some infants with congenital hypoparathyroidism (eg, caused by DiGeorge syndrome DiGeorge Syndrome DiGeorge syndrome is thymic and parathyroid hypoplasia or aplasia leading to T-cell immunodeficiency and hypoparathyroidism.
 Infants with DiGeorge syndrome have low-set ears, midline facial... read more ) with agenesis or dysgenesis of the parathyroid glands have both early and late (prolonged) hypocalcemia.

-Risk factors for early-onset hypocalcemia include prematurity, being small for gestational age Small-for-Gestational-Age (SGA) Infant Infants whose weight is the 10th percentile for gestational age are classified as small for gestational age.
-Complications include perinatal asphyxia, meconium aspiration, polycythemia, and... read more , maternal diabetes Diabetes Mellitus in Pregnancy Pregnancy aggravates preexisting type 1 (insulin-dependent) and type 2 (non–insulin-dependent) diabetes but does not appear to exacerbate diabetic retinopathy, nephropathy, or neuropathy ( 1)... read more , and perinatal asphyxia.
+Risk factors for early-onset hypocalcemia include prematurity, being small for gestational age Small-for-Gestational-Age (SGA) Infant Infants whose weight is < the 10th percentile for gestational age are classified as small for gestational age.
+Complications include perinatal asphyxia, meconium aspiration, polycythemia... read more , maternal diabetes Diabetes Mellitus in Pregnancy Pregnancy makes glycemic control more difficult in preexisting type 1 (insulin-dependent) and type 2 (non–insulin-dependent) diabetes but does not appear to exacerbate diabetic retinopathy,... read more , and perinatal asphyxia.
 Mechanisms vary.
 Normally, parathyroid hormone helps maintain normal calcium levels when the constant infusion of ionized calcium across the placenta is interrupted at birth.
-A transient, relative hypoparathyroidism may cause hypocalcemia in preterm neonates Premature Infants An infant born before 37 weeks gestation is considered premature.
+A transient, relative hypoparathyroidism may cause hypocalcemia in preterm neonates Preterm Infants An infant born before 37 weeks gestation is considered preterm.
 Prematurity is defined by the gestational age at which infants are born.
-Previously, any infant weighing 2.5 kg was termed premature... read more and some small-for-gestational-age neonates, who have parathyroid glands that do not yet function adequately, and in infants of mothers with diabetes or hyperparathyroidism, because these women have higher-than-normal ionized calcium levels during pregnancy.
+Previously, any infant weighing < 2.5 kg was termed... read more and some small-for-gestational-age neonates, who have parathyroid glands that do not yet function adequately, and in infants of mothers with diabetes or hyperparathyroidism, because these women have higher-than-normal ionized calcium levels during pregnancy.
 Perinatal asphyxia may also increase serum calcitonin, which inhibits calcium release from bone and results in hypocalcemia.
 In other neonates, the normal phosphaturic renal response to parathyroid hormone is absent; the elevated phosphate level leads to hypocalcemia.

 The cause of late-onset hypocalcemia is usually ingestion of cow’s milk or formula with a too-high phosphate load; elevated serum phosphate leads to hypocalcemia.